danielsada/danielsada.tech/content/blog/microsoft-pact.md

 ## At will employment

 For me, coming from outside the US where employment contracts offer significantly more protection, at-will employment was a jarring concept.
 In most countries, terminating an employee requires cause, documentation, and often significant severance payments.
-Employment contracts typically specify notice periods—sometimes months—giving both parties time to plan transitions.
+Employment contracts typically specify notice periods — sometimes months — giving both parties time to plan transitions.

 At-will employment means your employer can terminate you for any reason (or no reason) at any time, as long as it's not discriminatory. **No advance notice required.
 No severance guaranteed.** One day you're planning your next sprint, the next day you're cleaning out your desk.

 This reality requires a completely different approach to financial and mental planning.
-You can't just budget for your monthly expenses—you need to maintain an emergency fund that can cover 6+ months of unemployment.
+You can't just budget for your monthly expenses, you need to maintain an emergency fund that can cover 6+ months of unemployment.
 You can't get too comfortable or assume job security based on performance alone.
 You need to constantly network, keep your resume updated, and maintain relationships outside your current company.

 ## The Layoff Paradox: Why It's "Easier" Than Firing